jgomezpe/kompari/README.md

 # kompari
-Comparison/order methods: Merge Sort, Bubble sort, and Insertion sort (as subclasses of the Sort class), a searching elements mechanism over sorted arrays, comparison (low to high, high to low) methods as functions to sort in any of these orders.
-Written in Java and JavaScript.
+Comparison/sorting methods: Merge Sort, Bubble sort, and Insertion sort (as subclasses of the Sort class), a searching elements mechanism over sorted arrays, comparison (low to high, high to low) methods as functions to sort in any of these orders.
+Written in JavaScript (and Java).

+&nbsp;Ready to use: <A HREF="https://jgomezpe.github.io/kompari/src/kompari.js">https://jgomezpe.github.io/kompari/src/kompari.js</A>

-&nbsp;Source code: <A HREF="https://github.com/jgomezpe/kompari/">https://github.com/jgomezpe/kompari/</A>
+&nbsp;Demo code: <A HREF="https://jgomezpe.github.io/kompari/demo/js/">https://jgomezpe.github.io/kompari/demo/</A>

-<h3>Version 1.0</h3>
+<h3>Version 1.1</h3>
 <h3>Copyright (c)</h3>
 &nbsp;Author: <A HREF="https://disi.unal.edu.co/~jgomezpe/"> Jonatan Gomez-Perdomo </A>